Connect your AI agent to Anchor.

 The Model Context Protocol (MCP) is the open standard for AI agent tool use — think "USB-C for AI."
 It defines how an agent discovers and calls tools on a remote server.
 Any MCP-compatible agent can talk to any MCP server without custom integrations.

-The Anchor MCP server exposes nineteen tools covering every action you can take in Anchor: create and edit apps, design and query tables, upload and download files, organize folders, and manage sharing.
+The Anchor MCP server exposes tools covering every action you can take in Anchor: build and edit apps, design and query tables, upload and download files, and organize folders.
 Your agent calls these tools on your behalf; Anchor handles storage, hosting, permissions, and versioning.

 One connection, every agent.
 No vendor lock-in.
 No webhooks.
 No custom integration code.